funktechno/CommentsPress/readme.md

        * tables: `users,comments,pages,contactForms,configuration`
   * may want to comment dummy data at the bottom

+## deploying
+* run `sql/acme-db.sql` against chosen mysql db
+  * may want to change the admin user w/ your email
+* copy all most files excluding `assets,rest` folders
+* copy `cp ./library/connections-backup.php ./library/connections.php`
+  * fill out database settings, mail provider, jwt secret
+* navigate to the website
+  * register a new account or user the existing ones
+  * if new account change your clientLevel in the users table to 2 or above for admin access

+## documentation
+* see `rest` folder for api endpoints on creating comments and registering

 ## dependencies
 * no composer
 * mail